 If your arrhythmia puts you at a greater risk for blood clots or a stroke caused by a blood clot, your doctor may add an anticoagulant to your medication protocol.
 These medications reduce the blood’s ability to form new blood clots and prevent existing clots from growing.
 They will not address your arrhythmia, however, so they are typically taken in combination with one of the medications described above.

 Choose a pharmacy that never skips a beat

 At Alto, we’re committed to making it as simple as possible to manage your arrhythmia and strengthen your heart.
 We offer free same-day delivery and medication management tools like reminders and auto refills in our app.
-And our team of pharmacists is always here to answer your questions by phone, text, or chat, and will even remind you when your medications are due for a refill.
+And our team of pharmacists is always here to answer your questions by phone or through the Alto app, and will even remind you when your medications are due for a refill.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.

 All third party trademarks (including logos and icons) referenced by Alto Pharmacy remain the property of their respective owners.
 Unless specifically identified as such, Alto’s use of third party trademarks does not indicate any relationship, sponsorship or endorsement between Alto and the owners of these trademarks.